 Important: Orchestrator tasks will not run until you complete the orchestrator configuration by making the appropriate configuration changes in the Keyfactor Command Management Portal.
-See the Orchestrators section of the Keyfactor Command Reference Guide for instructions on approving the orchestrator in the Keyfactor Command Management Portal on the Orchestrators->Management pages and on configuring SSH server groups and servers on the SSH->Server Managers page (see the Server Manager section of the Keyfactor Command Reference Guide).
+See Orchestrators in the Keyfactor Command Reference Guide for instructions on approving the orchestrator in the Keyfactor Command Management Portal on the Orchestrators->Management pages and on configuring SSH server groups and servers on the SSH->Server Managers page (see SSH Server Managers in the Keyfactor Command Reference Guide).